 Constraint Description Management Approach MV Cables Some MV cables operate near full capacity and would be unable to supply load in backup scenarios.
-When cables are replaced, the capacity is reviewed to ensure new cables have capacity for forecast growth and load transfers Operational measures ensure cables are not overloaded and smaller MV cables are protected with fuses.
+When cables are replaced, the capacity is reviewed to ensure new cables have capacity for forecast growth and load transfers.
+Operational measures ensure cables are not overloaded and smaller MV cables are protected with fuses.
 MV Transformers Some transformers are near full capacity.
 Maximum Demand Indicators (MDIs) are monitored, and transformers will be upsized or supplemented with additional units as appropriate.
 MDIs will be upgraded in the medium term to provide improved data for transformer loading and LV network analysis.
 Underutilised transformers may be relocated before purchasing new.
 LV Switching in CBD Limited locations are available for above ground equipment.
-Communication with the Council to determine appropriate location for above ground link boxes has worked well.
-Overhead Lines The District Plan prohibits new overhead lines.
+Communication with the Council to determine appropriate locations for above ground link boxes has worked well.
+Overhead Lines The District Plan prohibits new overhead lines in the Invercargill City area.
 Underground cables have been utilised throughout Invercargill.
+(Bluff is still supplied through an overhead network)